 The Board adopted a board diversity policy (the "Board Diversity Policy") on 6 September 2016, in accordance with the requirement set out in the CG Code.
 The Board Diversity Policy aims to outline the Company's approach to achieving diversity of the Board.
 All Board appointments shall be based on meritocracy, and candidates shall be assessed against objective criteria, having due regard to the benefits of diversity on the Board.
 Selection of candidates shall be based on a range of diversity perspectives, including but not limited to, gender, age, cultural and educational background, ethnicity, professional experience, skills, knowledge, and relationship with other Board members and length of service.
-The Board would, from time to time, use its best endeavour and on suitable basis to seek female candidates into the Board as appropriate.
 The ultimate decision shall be based on merit and contribution that the selected candidates could bring to the Board.

 Currently, one of the nine Directors of the Board is female, and the Board considers that it has met the gender diversity and targets to maintain at least the current level of female representation.
-The Board and the Nomination Committee monitor the implementation of the Board Diversity Policy from time to time, and review the policy as appropriate to ensure its effectiveness.
+The Board and the Nomination Committee monitor the implementation of the Board Diversity Policy and the measures adopted to develop a pipeline of potential successors to the Board to achieve gender diversity from time to time, and review the policy as appropriate to ensure its effectiveness.